-Accurate stroke volume variation (SVV) measurement is necessary for the AFM software feature to make fluid management suggestions.
+- Accurate stroke volume variation (SVV) measurement is necessary for the AFM software feature to make fluid management suggestions.
 Patients must be:

-- mechanically ventilated - have a tidal volume of $\geq 8 \text{ mL/kg}$
+- mechanically ventilated

+- have a tidal volume of ≥8 mL/kg

-- The presence of confounding factors during bolus delivery may lead to an incorrect fluid recommendation by AFM.
+- The presence of confounding factors during bolus delivery may lead to an incorrect fluid recommendation by the AFM software.
 Therefore, boluses delivered in the presence of confounding factors should be discarded.
 Potential confounding factors include but are not limited to:

 - Vasoactive agent was administered during bolus administration

 - Additional fluid given after primary bolus administered

 - Subject repositioning

 - Ventilatory changes

 - Surgical manipulation

 - Arterial line interference

-- \ External compression (i.e., leaning on A-line)
+- External compression (i.e., leaning on A-line)

-- \ ABG draw, fast flush
+- ABG draw, fast flush

-- \ Overdamping of line
+- Overdamping of line

 - Vascular clamping

 - Additional line of fluid simultaneously opened during bolus administration

 - Known acute hemorrhage during fluid administration

 - Inaccurate FT-CO measurements

-- If any of the ForeSight oximeter cable LEDs fail to turn on, the cable must not be used until it has been serviced or replaced.
+- Use of any fluids not listed in the specified Fluid Type list or choosing the incorrect fluid type may result in measurement inaccuracies. (chapter 14) - If any of the ForeSight oximeter cable LEDs fail to turn on, the cable must not be used until it has been serviced or replaced.
 Contact Edwards Technical Support.
 There is a risk that damaged parts could reduce the performance of the cable. (chapter 15) - Clean and store the instrument and accessories after each use. (appendix F) - The HemoSphere advanced monitor modules and platform cables are electrostatic discharge (ESD) sensitive.
 Do not attempt to open cable or module housing or use if the housing has been damaged. (appendix F) - Do not pour or spray liquid on any portion of the HemoSphere advanced monitor, accessories, modules, or cables. (appendix F) - Do not use any disinfecting solution other than the types specified. (appendix F) - DO NOT: - Allow any liquid to come in contact with the power connector - Allow any liquid to penetrate connectors or openings in the monitor case or modules